anamarijadraskovic/password_generator_solo_project/README.md

 # Password generator

-This password generator generates two random passwords.
+This password generator generates a new random password.

-User can choose the password length and if it wants symbols and numbers included in the password.
+User can choose the password length, modify it if it wants symbols or numbers included in the password, and copy-on-click button so it's easy to use the new password.

 ## Technologies used:
 - HTML5